 |Brooks Adrenaline GTS 12 Running Shoe|

 Brooks DNA Cushioning Technology – Allows stability and support for slight-to-moderate overpronators, plus great cushioning and overpronation control that prevents damage to Planta Fascia, and help with the healing and recovery from heel pains.
-Cushioning that the Brooks GTS 12 and 13 provide automatically and physically adapts with each of your foot foot strike, and gives you the stability and balance you require to maintain proper gait will you jog or run.
+Cushioning that the Brooks GTS 12, 13 and 14 provide, automatically and physically adapts with each stride you take, giving you the stability and balance you require to maintain proper gait while running or jogging.

 - Brooks Biodegradeable running shoe midsole – Eco-friendly Non-toxic and natural additive in the midsole the shoe to biodegrade 50x faster than other midsoles, and this does not affect life time performance of the shoe.